ArtS/arts.github.com/_drafts/how-to-use-bootstrap-3-validation-states-with-asp-net-mvc-forms.md

 highlight control with an invalid value) and `field-validation-error` (contains explanatory text for the error) to indicate there's validation error.

-Without proper styling this control looks something like this:
+Without proper styling the above HTML looks like this:

 <p class="center" markdown="1">
     ![No styling on the control][2]
 </p>

-But Bootstrap 3 has this awesome indication for invalid form controls, that hightlights the entire control and the error text, so you can get something like this:
+But Bootstrap 3 has this awesome indication for invalid form controls, that hightlights the entire control and the error text:

 <p class="center" markdown="1">
     ![Like a boss][3]